jac0b-w/AlbumPaper/README.md

 ## Contibuting

 Any contributions are welcomed.
-If you have any questions just ask in an issue.
+Please ask questions and make suggestions in discussions and create an issue if you've encountered a problem.

 ## System Usage